 - API for odds and automated betting

 - Limited betting selection for each event, with a focus on head-to-head, line and total score markets

 - No horse racing markets

 - Instead of choosing a username, members are assigned a Client ID for logging in

 - Failure to meet their deposit roll-over threshold (three times deposit amount) will incur a 3% processing fee on the deposit and any applicable withdrawal fee.

 Pinnacle offers by far the best value odds in the industry.
-It also enables Australians to bet live online.
 For many punters, Pinnacle’s biggest drawcard is its reputation for accepting high-stakes wagers and not banning successful punters.
 The new Beta view addresses our only previous gripe with the service, which was it’s dated interface.
 If you wager with the genuine intent of winning money, then a Pinnacle membership is a must.